Appeals court declines to order lower court to sign arrest warrants against Don Lemon, others in church protest

 It is not immediately clear what the Justice Department will do next.
 It could draft new affidavits in support of the charges and re-present them to a magistrate judge, or it could also potentially seek grand jury indictments instead.

-In its opinion, a three-judge panel from the U.S. Court of Appeals for the Eighth Circuit said that they did not believe the Justice Department's claim that it has no other adequate means of obtaining the requested relief.
+In its opinion, a three-judge panel from the U.S. Court of Appeals for the Eighth Circuit denied the department's request to order the lower court to sign the five arrest warrants.

 One of the three judges, Judge L. Steven Grasz, in a concurring opinion, said he felt they had established probable cause to justify the arrest warrants.
 He did not provide an further details as to why.